-New England Youth Collaborative: Youth in care, youth formerly in care, and adult supporters (staff) from all New England states first met in January 2008.
-This Collaborative aims to improve outcomes for older youth in care by looking at ways New England States can collaborate and learn from each other in order to implement innovative and best practices that strengthen the youth transition programs in all of the New England States.
-The NEYC is a youth driven, adult supported organization that has begun to develop resources for New England, such as a Sibling Bill of Rights.
-In 2014, the NEYC was focused on promoting normalcy for youth in care, as well as post-secondary education.
+New England Youth Collaborative: This Collaborative aims to improve outcomes for older youth in care by learning from each and supporting the implementation of innovative practices that strengthen the youth transition programs in all of the New England States.
+The NEYC is a youth driven, adult supported organization that has begun to develop resources for New England, such as a Sibling Bill of Rights, and a post-secondary PSA.
+In 2015, the NEYC remained focused on promoting normalcy for youth in care, as well as post-secondary education. http://neyouthcoalition.org/ others to pilot a youth FUP-voucher program for homeless youth in the Bangor area.